 Fine Tuning Your Remarketing Strategy

 There are a lot of other choices that you need to make to set up your Google Ads remarketing campaign.
+These cover not only how to reach past visitors but also what to do when you reach them.

 Here is a list to help you get started: